2024-2026: $4,500 Includes game film

 EVENT OVERVIEW: A top tier national event, this is one your team does not want to miss.
 The Pinnacle Lacrosse Fall Championships will feature teams from across the US and Canada.
 This event will be a great place for your team to compete with some of top-ranked clubs and gain exposure to a wide array of college recruiters.

-Held at the expansive and state-of-the-art facilities at IMG Academy in Bradenton, Florida, the PLC Fall Championships gets teams out of the cold and into the sun for an exciting, competitive experience!
+Held at the Paradise Sports Complex and North Collier Regional Park in Naples, FLorida, the PLC Fall Championships gets teams out of the cold and into the sun for an exciting, competitive experience!
 Five guaranteed games and a championship format provide for an action-packed weekend.

 US Club Lacrosse will be on-site to evaluate both the teams and individual players as well as provide event recaps and contests during your time on the fields.